utku-guclu/utku-guclu/README.md

 - :seedling: I'm currently learning GraphQL.

-- 👀 In my free time, I solve problems on HackerRank and chill.
+- 👀 In my free time, I solve problems and chill.

 - :mailbox: <a href="utku_guclu@hotmail.com">How to reach me</a>